front-end-foundations/FlexNav/README.md

 Today we will be building a single page application - there is only one HTML page and JavaScript creates "the illusion" of multiple pages using what are frequently referred to as "views."

-This is a common pattern in modern web development.
-A "single page application" is often refered to as a "SPA".
-These pages are often built using frontend libraries such as React, Angular or Vue.
-We will be using vanilla JavaScript which should give you a better understanding of how browsers function and introduce you to concepts such as routing - managing the state of the page based on the browser's location.
+This is a common design pattern in modern web development.
+These types of sites are often built using frontend libraries such as React, Angular or Vue.
+We will be using vanilla JavaScript.

+You should have you a better understanding of:

+- how browsers function internally
+- routing or how the browser determines what content to display based on the URL
+- managing the state (data) of the page based on the browser's location

 We will examine various design patterns shortly.